Queen Uiin

-Life
+Biography

 Early life

 The future queen was born on 5 May 1555 during the reign of King Myeongjong.
-Her father, Park Eung-sun, was member of the Bannam Park clan.
-Her mother was member of the Jeonju Yi clan.
-She had an older brother.
+Her father, Park Eung-sun, was a member of the Bannam Park clan.
+Her mother was a member of the Jeonju Yi clan.
+She had a younger brother.

-Through her mother, Lady Park is a first cousin fifth times removed of her future husband, King Seonjo.
-King Seonjo and Lady Park both share King Sejong as their ancestor as he’s their 5th great-grandfather.
-King Seonjo’s father, Internal Grand Prince Deokheung, is the 3rd great-grandson of King Sejong, and King Seonjo’s mother, Internal Grand Princess Consort Hadong, is also the 3rd great-granddaughter of King Sejong.
+Through her mother, Lady Park was a first cousin fifth times removed of her future husband, King Seonjo.
+King Seonjo and Lady Park both share King Sejong as their ancestor as he's their 5th great-grandfather.
+King Seonjo's father, Internal Grand Prince Deokheung, was the 3rd great-grandson of King Sejong, and King Seonjo's mother, Internal Grand Princess Consort Hadong, was also the 3rd great-granddaughter of King Sejong.

-Through her maternal 3rd great-grandmother, she is also a 4th great-granddaughter of Han Hwak and a 3rd great-grandniece of Queen Sohye; the mother of King Seongjong and daughter of Han Hwak.
+Through her maternal 3rd great-grandmother, she was also a 4th great-granddaughter of Han Hwak and a 3rd great-grandniece of Queen Sohye; the mother of King Seongjong and daughter of Han Hwak.

 Her first cousin, Park Mi, eventually became the 5th great-grandfather of Park Myeong-won; the husband of Princess Hwapyeong who was the eldest daughter of King Yeongjo and Royal Noble Consort Yeong.